 Probate is a court procedure after the death of a person to determine the person’s lawful heirs, appoint a personal representative to administer estate, notify possible creditors, assure that lawful debts are paid, and that property is distributed to proper persons.

 Probate is filed in the circuit court of the county and state where the decedent was domiciled.
 If the decedent had no domicile in Florida, then it can be filed in any county where the decedent owned property.

-Yes, in almost all cases you need a probate attorney in Orlando.
+Yes, in almost all cases you need a probate attorney in Florida.
 Except for disposition without administration (very small estates) and those estates in which the executor (personal representative) is the sole beneficiary, Florida law requires the assistance of a probate attorney.
 Even when a probate attorney is not required, formal administration has many technical rules that can be very frustrating for the non-lawyer.